Troy A. Paredes is the founder of Paredes Strategies LLC.

 Given Paredes’ extensive government, private sector, and academic experience, Paredes Strategies LLC also serves as an independent compliance consultant/corporate monitor.

 Before becoming an SEC Commissioner, Paredes was a professor of law at Washington University in St. Louis and a professor of business (by courtesy) at Washington University’s Olin Business School, joining the faculty after having worked as a corporate lawyer.
 Currently, he is a Distinguished Scholar in Residence at NYU School of Law and a Lecturer on Law at Harvard Law School.
 He also was the Distinguished Policy Fellow and Lecturer at the University of Pennsylvania Law School and has been a visiting professor of law at Georgetown University Law Center and UCLA School of Law.

 Paredes is the author of numerous academic articles on financial regulation, corporate governance, innovation, behavioral economics, and administrative agencies.
 And he is a co-author (beginning with the 4th edition) of a multi-volume securities regulation treatise with Louis Loss and Joel Seligman entitled Securities Regulation.

 In addition to his writing, Paredes co-hosts a podcast on fintech called “Appetite for Disruption.”

-Paredes is a senior advisor at CamberView Partners, a member of the board of directors at NAVEX Global, a member of the board of advisors at StreetShares, a member of the board of advisors at Templum, an advisor at Strike Protocols, and a member of the compliance advisory council at Balyasny Asset Management.
-He served on the board of directors of Electronifie from 2015-2017 and at NAVEX Global from 2017-2018.
+Paredes is a senior advisor at CamberView Partners, a member of the board of advisors at StreetShares, a member of the board of advisors at Templum, an advisor at Strike Protocols, and a member of the compliance advisory council at Balyasny Asset Management.
+He served on the board of directors at Electronifie from 2015-2017 and at NAVEX Global from 2017-2018.

 Paredes holds a bachelor’s degree in economics from UC Berkeley and earned his J.D. from Yale Law School.